Caterham School: 1811-1884

-William Wilberforce (1759-1833) as depicted in Sir Thomas Lawrence's unfinished portrait in 1828, when Wilberforce was a governor of the school.
-The original is at the National Portrait Gallery but a copy hangs in the Wilberforce Hall at Caterham.

 Georgian terraces at West Square, Newington.
 Caterham was first founded at No.29 in 1811.
 'Newington' is now a school house at Caterham.

 The Congregational School at Lewisham in 1869 after the move there in 1815.
 'Lewisham' is also a school house at Caterham today.

+William Ewart Gladstone distributed Speech Day prizes to pupils at the school a year after his first term at Prime Minister of the United Kingdom.

+Rev. Thomas Rudd, Headmaster of Caterham from 1859 to 1894, who notably for the period, disapproved of corporal punishment.

 The removal of the school from Lewisham was decided for a number of reasons.
 A key concern was the increasing urbanisation and industrialisation around the school, accelerated from 1858 onwards with the arrival of the East Kent Railway, later the London, Chatham and Dover Railway.

 The architect Edward Cooksworthy Robins FRIBA was known for designing educational buildings and was commissioned to design the new school at the present location in Caterham Valley.
 This was on the site of Withernden, which had been purchased by the school in 1882.
 Withernden House later became Headmaster's House and its formal garden became the Headmaster's Garden.
 Robins designed Caterham at the beginning of the Arts-and-Crafts movement and some of his interiors - particularly the floral stained glass within the Wilberforce Hall - are early examples of it.
 Morley laid the foundation stone in October 1883 and the building opened in 1884.

+1884-1914

+E.C.
+Robins' design for what is now the Old School at Caterham, an original engraving of which is held at the Wellcome Collection.
+Headmaster's House is on the far left.

+At its opening, what is now the Old School demonstrated the onset of a new curriculum.
 Hugh Stafford notes that Caterham's original 1884 science laboratory - which no longer exists - was among the earliest in public schools.
-The building at its opening therefore demonstrated the onset of a new curriculum.
-Sir James Whitehead, then the Lord Mayor of London, opened the swimming bath at Caterham in 1889.
+Similarly, the inside court (now the Concourse) of the Old School was originally planned as a traditional college-like quadrangle but instead was covered with an iron canopy to become a place deemed of greater modern value: a gymnasium fitted for practising new theory on exercise.
+Sir James Whitehead, then the Lord Mayor of London, opened the 'swimming bath' at Caterham in 1889.
 In 1890, Caterham School opened its doors to the sons of laymen and to day boys.

+The Congregational Church towards the edge of the school estate was altered to also additionally serve as Caterham's school chapel.
+Stafford, a Master, recounted in the time before electric light that the school procession for evening services in winter "to chapel on a pitch dark night was not an easy task" for the pupils.
+The school's chamber choir continues to perform at the church to this day.

+The school retained its formal name 'The Congregational School' into the early-20th century but began to be colloquially known as 'Caterham' from as early as the 1880s.
+During this period, it was also colloquially referred to as 'Caterham College'.